Skip to main content

 • When planting lettuce in containers or seed trays: Take the seeds and spread them over the seed tray’s soil.
 Then, gently press the seeds under with your fingers.

-• If you plant the seeds in the ground: Normally, you can plant around one or two weeks before the the last spring frost date.
-However, it’s safe to plant a bit earlier in the greenhouse since it provides protection against the harsh outdoor weather.
+• When planting lettuce in the ground: Normally, you can plant around one or two weeks before the last frost date.
+However, it’s safe to plant a bit earlier in the greenhouse since the structure provides protection against the harsh outdoor weather.

 Herbs

 Other common herbs from a Mediterranean climate, like sage and thyme, aren’t quite as hardy.
-However, as long as you’re keeping them warm in a greenhouse, they also are great plants for a beginner to grow!
+However, as long as you’re keeping them warm in a greenhouse, they can be great plants for a beginner to grow!

 Green onions